If you are planning on applying to Mount Vernon Nazarene University, the fee for the application costs $25.

 An unweighted GPA is an average of your scores from each class on a four-point scale.
 Unweighted GPAs range from 4.0 to under 1.0.
 A weighted GPA considers your average grade and the difficulty of your classes.
 A weighted GPA boosts your average by adding extra points for honors or Advanced Placement courses.

-Mount Vernon Nazarene University is not test optional.
+Mount Vernon Nazarene University does not have a test optional admissions policy.
 Test optional schools allow students to choose if they want to submit ACT or SAT scores with their applications or not.

 In 2022, 13% of Mount Vernon Nazarene University's first-year students submitted their SAT scores with their application.
 81% of admitted applicants sent ACT scores.